WHAT IS GLAUCOMA AND HOW CAN YOU PREVENT IT?

 Although there is no cure for glaucoma, treatment and prevention protocols do exist to prevent further damage and vision loss.
 Treatment typically is offered in one of two ways—medication or surgery.

-Alpha Agonists: Those who use alpha agonists will apply it to the eye to decrease aqueous humor productions and increase the outflow of liquid from the eye.
+Alpha agonists decrease aqueous humor productions and increase the outflow of liquid from the eye.
 Both activities lower IOP.
 An example of an alpha agonist is brimonidine.

 If medication is unsuccessful, doctors may recommend that a patient should consider having surgery.
 A routine eye exam is the best way to determine if you are predisposed to Glaucoma, steps you can take to prevent and/or treat it.